sweng-epfl/public/project/bootcamp/Intro.md

 ## Create an Android app

 We will kickstart your career as an Android software engineer by creating a friendly greeting application.
-This application will prompt the user to enter its name, and will then display a friendly welcome message.
+This application will prompt the user to enter their name, and will then display a friendly welcome message.

 Below is a list of steps we suggest you take to build this app.
 In addition, you will find some hints below.
 Try to follow the steps as well as you can.
 If you get stuck, there are several options:
 * Check the hints below.